kubeflow/community/releases/handbook.md

 **Success Criteria:**
 * (Optional but encouraged): Issues tracking new features should also provide information on whether the docs should be updated for that feature

 ### Feature Freeze (2 weeks)

 From that phase and forward updates to the manifests repo must only be fixing component bugs.
 No new commits, in the manifests repo, that update a component to include a new feature are allowed.

 **Actions for other WGs:**

-- Provide a _git revision_ which the Manifests leads will use to update the files in the manifests repo
+- Provide a _git revision_ which the release team members or Manifests leads will use to update the files in the manifests repo
 - Provide an initial list of issues that the WG would like to close until the final release
 - Work on closing the provided open issues
 - Ensure that future_git revisions_they provide only include bug fixes, and not new features, from the previously provided _git revision_
 - Declare expected common dependency version ranges
-- Declare a WG Liaison that will be communicating with the Release Team

 **Actions for Manifests WG:**

-- Create an issue per WG for handling the communication of _git revisions_ that the WGs will be providing
-- Get a git revision from all WGs, on the first day of the Feature Freeze period.
-WGs need to have a git revision ready to give to the manifests WG.
-- Create a tracking issue to keep track of the pending bug fixes for each WG as well as the currently provided _git revision_
+- Keep track of the pending bug fixes for each WG in the release tracking issue
 - Push a commit that updates the manifests for the different WGs, based on the _git revision_ they had provided.
 - Create a new **vX.Y-branch** branch in the manifests repo
 - Create a new **vX.Y-rc.0** tag that will be pointing to the branch created above